appsbunches/AppsBunches-Integration-Requirements/README.md

 ```

 ### 6.6 Customer Support Widgets
+Purpose: Implement methods to render floating buttons or other support widgets.
+The app will call these methods to display your support UI.

 ```dart
 floatingActionButton: APPSDKNAME.showFloatingActionButton();
 ```

 ### 6.7 Cashback / Exchange / Return Events
+Purpose: Implement methods to handle actions related to cashback, exchanges, or returns.
+The app will call these methods with the relevant order or user data.

 ```dart
 APPSDKNAME.showWidgets();